Are You My Mummy? [Monday Meeting Notes]

 Yesterday was the birthday of Jeremy Brett, born Peter Jeremy William Huggins, and he would have been 86 years old this year.
 And while I am no expert on the character, like my friend Eddy Webb is, Brett was, in my opinion, the greatest portrayer of Sherlock Holmes ever.
 From his bio: “Brett was obsessed with bringing more passion to the role of Holmes.
 He introduced Holmes’ rather eccentric hand gestures and short violent laughter.
 He would hurl himself on the ground just to look for a footprint, he would leap over the furniture or jump onto the parapet of a bridge with no regard for his personal safety.”
 I can’t to this day read the stories without hearing his voice as the voice of Holmes.

-42 responses to “Are You My Mummy?
+42 thoughts on “Are You My Mummy?
 [Monday Meeting Notes]”

 Any word on when the brochure is going to be made available?